vladFlux/CUDA_Compression/README.md

 ```

 ## If you wish to run the algorithms using the Python app, follow these instructions

+This PySide6 application is built around dark mode and uses your system's default theme.
+If your system is set to
+light mode, the interface may appear visually inconsistent or difficult to read.

+For the best user experience, please switch your operating system to dark mode before launching the application.
+Light theme support is planned for a future release.

 ### 1. Create a Python virtual environment inside the ``CUDA_Compression`` directory and activate it
 ```bash